What is Hydrotherapy?

 Hydrotherapy is the use of water in the treatment of different physical conditions, either at-home or with a rehabilitation practitioner like a physical therapist.
 But as with any modality, it’s important to understand how to safely use it in order for it to gain full therapeutic benefit.
 For example, in addition to knowing the therapeutic uses of hydrotherapy, you need to know the contraindications.

-Originally developed to help burn patients, physical therapists discovered hydrotherapy offered their patients many benefits in addition to wound care, including:
+Originally developed to help burn patients, physical therapists discovered clinical hydrotherapy tubs offered their patients many benefits in addition to wound care, including:

 - Reduces pain